finbourne/lusid-sdk-python/sdk/lusid/docs/PortfoliosApi.md

 List portfolios

 List all portfolios matching the specified criteria.
-Example query syntax for the query parameter:                - To see which portfolios have holdings in the specified instruments:                    instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))                * Note that if a query is specified then it is executed for the current EffectiveAt and AsAt  Specifying EffectiveAt or AsAt in addition to the query is not supported  Also note that copy/pasting above examples results in incorrect single quote character
+Example query syntax for the query parameter:                - To see which portfolios have holdings in the specified instruments:                    instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))                * Note that copy/pasting above examples results in incorrect single quote character

 ### Example